 We will only accept one application per organization, even if the organization has multiple venues.

-*Artists employed or contracted by venue must be paid at or above minimum wage and/or be paid a percentage of cover fees/ticket sales.
+* Eligible venues must pay fees to contracted artists, either directly or through 3rd party ticketing agent/promoter.
 Theatre and dance rental houses that do not contract directly with artists or companies are exempt from this requirement.

 Grants may not be used for severance pay, workforce bonuses other than hazard pay or overtime, property taxes, legal settlements, or reimbursement to other parties for goods or services previously donated.